drummyfish/my_text_data/README.md

 These are text data I keep.
 The data may be regarding myself, things I'm interested in, they may be config files etc.

-The data are supposed to be factual, time-persistent and should still be mostly valid even if not updated and maintained.
-Short-term data are to be stored elsewhere.
+The data are supposed to be factual, mostly time-persistent and should still be mostly valid even if not updated for some time.
+Other kinds of data are to be stored elsewhere.

 By text data I mean:
 - mostly plain text